SabreDevStudio/postman-collections/NDC/README.md

-# New Distribution Capability (NDC) APIs Postman files
+# Offer and Order APIs Postman files

-Sabre’s NDC-enabled, REST/JSON-based APIs support the shopping, booking and fulfillment of NDC content via a new Offer and Order model.
-NDC APIs features the ability to:
+Sabre’s Offer and Order, REST/JSON-based APIs support the shopping, booking, fulfillment and servicing of NDC content via a new Offer and Order model.
+The Offers and Orders APIs features the ability to:

-* Shop for Air Offers
+* Shop for Air Offers with various qulifiers
+* Obtain detailed pricing informatin for a specific offer
-* Price an Air Offer
+* Create an order
-* Create an Order
+* Display an order
-* Cancel an Order (pre-fulfillment)
+* Cancel an order (pre-fulfillment)
-* Fulfill an Order
+* Fulfill an order
+* Determine cancellation information for a fulfiled order
+* Cancel a fulfilled order and void/refund the ticket
-* Update an Order
+* Update passenger information in an order
-* Display an Order
+* Display a seat map with pricing infomration and seat attributes based on an offer or a confirmed order
+* Reserve a seat
-* Get a Seat Map from an Order
+* Fulfill a paid seat
+* Reshop a fulfilled order and complete a voluntary change (rebook the passenger and exchange the ticekt)
+* Synchronize an order with the airline's order

 This Postman collection was created to showcase Sabre APIs and provide developers the ability to test them freely.

-> Note: Sabre APIs Test credentials are required to successfully test these APIs, if you are an existing Sabre APIs customer and do not have your CERT credentials, please contact your Sabre account manager.
+> Note: Sabre API test credentials are required to successfully test these APIs, if you are an existing Sabre API customer and do not have your CERT credentials, please contact your Sabre account manager.

 ## Getting Started